MBI 111 - Microorganisms and Human Disease

 - Written assignments must be submitted by uploading on Niihka:

-- Assignments that require submission of a digital document must be submitted as Microsoft Word or PowerPoint files (as designated in the instructions for each CTA):
+- Assignments that require submission of a digital document must be submitted as a Microsoft Word (.doc or .docx) file:

 - Failure to use an acceptable file designation will result in a score of zero.